 The analogy to the online world is the first Call-to-Action.
 In a blog, it will be ‘to subscribe’.
-In ecommerce, it will be to ‘add to cart’.
+In e-commerce, it will be to ‘add to cart’.
 The point is action.

 Here are some thoughts on Customer Engagement:

 - Stay Time at Window: There is a debate if Stay Time validates the success of a store window displays.
 Some say that the only “success” factor is when people stop and look at the display.
-But displays have subconscious affect.
+But displays have a subconscious effect.
 This is true for windows, mannequins, and display cases.